lelemm/rundatsheesh/docs/peer-sdk-vms.md

       "exports": [
         {
           "name": "listEvents",
-          "description": "Return calendar events for a prefix.", "params": [
+          "description": "Return events for a prefix.",
+          "params": [
             {
               "name": "prefix",
-              "description": "Prefix to attach to each event summary.", "schema": { "type": "string" }
+              "description": "Prefix to apply to each returned event summary.", "schema": { "type": "string" }
             }
           ],